 Under Pennsylvania DUI law, you can only be charged with aggravated assault while under the influence if someone other than yourself suffered "serious, permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ."

 If another person was injured in a way that doesn't fit the above description, the district attorney can charge you with the less-serious sentence enhancement of felony DUI injury, which also carries harsh repercussions.

 A Pennsylvania DUI charge with a sentencing enhancement of aggravated assault while under the influence carries extremely harsh repercussions, so it's imperative to mount an aggressive defense.
-An experienced Pennsylvania DUI lawyer from Levow & Associates will mount a defense designed to safeguard your rights and minimize the consequences of the charges against you.
+An experienced Pennsylvania DUI lawyer from Levow DWI Law will mount a defense designed to safeguard your rights and minimize the consequences of the charges against you.